vlang/awesome-v/README.md

 ### GitHub Actions

 - [action-create-v-docs](https://github.com/marketplace/actions/create-documentation-for-v-modules) - GitHub action to create documentation for V modules.
-- [setup-v](https://github.com/marketplace/actions/setup-vlang) - GitHub action to install and use V in your workflow.
+- [setup-v](https://github.com/vlang/setup-v) - GitHub Action to install and use V in your workflow.
+Available on the [marketplace](https://github.com/marketplace/actions/setup-vlang).

 ### GitHub templates